Divar71/Divar71/README.md

-# Centered Content  Hi 👋, I'm Varshit
+#   Hi 👋, I'm Varshit

-# Centered Content                           A passionate frontend developer from India
+##                      A passionate frontend developer from India

-# Centered Content

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.